 The short answer?
 Un-supplemented vegan diets lack key nutrients required for human cells to operate, and therefore are incompatible with human life.
 Of course they will cause brain malfunction, but exactly what that will look like in different individuals is hard to predict.

-In my next post due out in August, I will delve into the details of how plant-based and animal-based diets compare in terms of vitamins, minerals, protein, cholesterol, and essential fatty acids—and how those differences affect the brain and various psychiatric conditions.
-Even I was surprised to learn some of the things that came to light as I worked on that article, so stay tuned! [to be notified when article #2 is available, sign up here].
+In my next post, Your Brain On Plants, I delve into the details of how plant-based and animal-based diets compare in terms of vitamins, minerals, protein, cholesterol, and essential fatty acids—and how those differences affect the brain and various psychiatric conditions.
+Even I was surprised to learn some of the things that came to light as I worked on that article.
 Spoiler alert: there is strong, irrefutable scientific evidence that un-supplemented and improperly-supplemented vegan diets jeopardize overall mental health.
 One of the most concerning things I learned in my research is that most vegans are not properly assessed for critical deficiencies and most do not supplement correctly.
 Whether carefully supplemented vegan diets can sustain excellent mental health is a different question altogether.
 I honestly don’t think anyone knows the answer.
 Vegan diets are a relatively new phenomenon in world history.
-Completely removing animal foods from the diet is a risky human experiment–although, to be fair, so is eating the standard American diet…
+Completely removing animal foods from the diet is a risky human experiment—although, to be fair, so is eating the standard American diet…

 Eat and Let Eat

 On the surface, the definitions are simple—vegan diets contain no animal products whereas omnivorous diets contain both plant and animal foods.
 However we can’t lump all vegan diets together, just as we can’t lump all omnivorous diets together.
 Not all vegans eat the same way, just as not all omnivores eat the same way.